EMaude/ElephantBot/README.md

 ## About

-This is a simple Discord.js bot i made because my girlfriend likes elephants and I wanted to learn some node.
+This is a simple Discord.js bot I made because my fiance likes elephants and I wanted to pratice some node.

 This querries a simple google custom search engine through the google API.